Last updated: 07/02/2024

 Access to Castle Gate residential respite service is via an assessment of need by a social worker and therefore has to meet the threshold criteria for children’s social care (on the Council’s website).

-Castle Gate residential short break service is a specialist service, referrals are made by social workers in the Disabled Childrens Team.
+Castle Gate residential short break service is a specialist service, referrals are made by social workers in the Children with Disabilities Team.

 We aim to provide as responsive a service as we can.